 The Coal Board is a seven-member citizen board appointed by the Governor of Montana.
-The members of the Board are selected as follows: two from coal impact areas; two with expertise in education; and at least two but not more that four from each district provided for in 5-1-102, MCA.
-Furthermore, in making these appointments, the Governor is to consider people from the fields of business, engineering, public administration, and planning.
+The members of the Board are selected as follows: two from coal impact areas; two with expertise in education; and at least two but not more than four from each district provided for in 5-1-102, MCA.
+Furthermore, in making these appointments, the Governor considers people from the fields of business, engineering, public administration, and planning.

-Board Composition (as of January 2021):
+Board Composition (as of April 2023):